The Wicker Tree

 ⏱️ Runtime & Duration

-The total runtime of The Wicker Tree is 96 minutes (1h 36m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Wicker Tree (2011) is 96 minutes (1h 36m).
+Directed by Robin Hardy, the film runs for 96 minutes in its complete theatrical version.

 Verdict Summary